FAQ

 Money on hand is the current balance Steady Path uses as the forecast starting point.
 Update it from Dashboard or Settings when your real account balance changes.

-What does left until payday mean?
+What does left until payout mean?

 Why does Dashboard look wrong?

-What is the next paycheck card?
+What is the next payout card?

 What are risk warnings?